metabase/metabase/docs/operations-guide/running-the-metabase-jar-file.md

 - Use a [production application database](#production-application-database) to store your Metabase application data.
 - Run [Metabase as a service](#running-the-metabase-jar-as-a-service).

+If you'd prefer to use Docker, check out [running Metabase on Docker](running-metabase-on-docker.md).

 ### Production application database

 Here are some [databases we support](migrating-from-h2.md#supported-databases-for-storing-your-metabase-application-data).